swcarpentry/shell-novice/episodes/04-pipefilter.md

 :::::::::::::::::::::::::::::::::::::::: questions

+- How can I combine existing commands to produce a desired output?
-- How can I produce various forms of the output of existing commands?
-How to show only part of the output? ( -> command line switches and pipes)
+- How can I show only part of the output?
 - How can I combine existing commands to do new things? ( -> pipes)

 ::::::::::::::::::::::::::::::::::::::::::::::::::